Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/SuiteSparse/README.md

     outdated version is provided (newest version at the time of writing is 7.8.2).
 The version matches the version available in the OpenSUSE 15.5 science repository.

+-   For 25.03 we did a small renaming to make it possible to later add SuiteSparse 7.
+But that one might require a whole new EasyConfig an a build with CMake.